 Capitalism did not characterize postwar, Soviet-dominated Belarus, but it does today, at least to the extent that Pupko’s successor, Lidscoe Brewery, is owned by a Finnish group, Olvi PLC.
 At least two other foreign brewers have interests in the country, Carlsberg and Heineken.

 For a fuller understanding of Lida history, an essay in the Sztetl site is illuminating.
-Aspects of its economy did enjoy growth in the late 30s, not invariable pattern in Poland at the time.
-Jewish business could be adversely affected as well by anti-Semitic agitation that built from 1935, for example campaigns to encourage Poles to boycott Jewish business.
+Parts of its economy did enjoy growth in the late 1930s, not invariable for Poland at the time.

-More information on Papiermeister in Lida may reside at the Alivaria Beer Museum in Minsk.
+More information on Papiermeister in Lida perhaps resides at the Alivaria Beer Museum in Minsk.
 I hope to visit one day.

-See our Part III, which draws parallels between brewing in Galicia and Western Belarus.
+See my Part III, which draws parallels between brewing in Galicia and Western Belarus.

 *This site is a superb resource that needs to be better known by beer historians.
 It contains labels from breweries in almost 200 localities in Poland or former Poland, most prewar.
 Papiermeister and Pupko made styles also made by many of these breweries.
 Many interesting features appear, certainly many porters, even two English-style ales.
 Many Gratzer labels, too.
 A few labels are in English, for export bottlings (1930s).